stt-datacore/website/static/crew/kehleyr_ambassador_crew.md

 ---
-name: "Ambassador K'Ehleyr"
+name: Ambassador K'Ehleyr
 rarity: 4
-series: ""
+series: ''
-memory_alpha: ""
+memory_alpha: ''
-bigbook_tier:
+bigbook_tier: 8
-events:
+events: 11
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+She only does one thing, but does it well.
+Her huge DIP base will earn her a shuttle spot into the mid-game and K'Ehleyr/Klingon events pop up from time to time.